FluttershyDeveloper/funTasia/readme.md

   If it is possible, there should be a emoticon system, which spawns smiley blocks over avatars head for some seconds.
 Maybe it's possible to avoid chats completely.
 - NVS - Narrative Voice System

   All game information should presented by spoken word in the form of little narrative stories.
-Also information should explained by iconograpy suitable for children and some kind of full functional, animated in-game tutorials.
+Also information should explained by pictograms suitable for children and some kind of full functional, animated in-game tutorials.
 - [ ] HS - Housing System
   How to realize that?
 There should be an own server for that.
 LOTRO has a nice housing system...
   - [ ] Idea: Housing for players (shared locked area)